Frequently asked questions (FAQs)

 • Mastery learning is best practice and, based on customer success with our maths programmes developed using this approach, is a more effective teaching method.

 • For reference: Japan, ranked fifth in PISA 2022, uses the mastery approach.
-Singapore (ranked first) is neither spiral nor mastery-based but uses a combination of the two.
+Singapore, ranked first, is neither spiral nor mastery-based but uses a combination of the two.

 Mastery Tasks